What you need to know

-Overall employment of marketing managers is projected to grow 8 percent from 2018 to 2028, faster than the average for all occupations.
+Employment of marketing managers is projected to grow 7 percent from 2019 to 2029, faster than the average for all occupations

 Most marketing managers need a bachelor’s degree.
 Courses in business law, management, economics, finance, computer science, mathematics, and statistics are advantageous.
 In addition, completing an internship while in school can be useful.

 Discover some of the courses you will take pursuing a degree in Marketing.